WordPress Changes Not Showing? Three Methods to Fix WordPress Not Updating

 If you only want to clear the cache of a specific web page, click Custom Purge and insert the URL.
 Click Purge to finalize the process.
 In the pop-up box, enter up to 30 pages or files you want to clear.

 If you want to clear all website cached files, click on Purge Everything twice to finalize the process.

 Another solution to clear the cache is by disabling the CDN temporarily.
 Every web hosting provider has different steps to do so.
-If you are using WordPress Cloudflare with Hostinger, follow the guide below:

 To prevent this WordPress problem from happening again, make sure to clear your CDN cache every other week.